SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Message Consumer Java Code

 The following is an example of receiving messages using the `MessageListener` interface and the `DefaultMessageListenerContainer` using the consumer configuration.
-The callback will print the message text for all received messages for the purposes of an example.
+The callback will print the message text for all received messages for the purposes of the example.

 ```java
 public class MessageConsumer implements MessageListener {